han678/correctedNoisyEI/README.md

 # corrected EI acquisition function
-A Corrected Expected Improvement Acquisition Function Under Noisy Observations
+This is the code for "A Corrected Expected Improvement Acquisition Function Under Noisy Observations".